LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

-inserting mutations and analyzing whether the blame trails produced by each debugging mode --- following (a) the component blamed by Natural, (b/c) the first or last component, respectively, blamed by Transient, or (d) an exception raised by the underyling language --- conclude with the actual bug.
+inserting mutations and analyzing whether the blame trails produced by each debugging mode --- following (a) the component blamed by Natural, (b/c) the first or last component, respectively, blamed by Transient, or (d) an exception raised by the underling language --- conclude with the actual bug.
 Results show that Natural, Transient-First, and Transient-Last all produce short successful blame trails (typically of length one or two) on most debugging tasks, and that they are all